Ex Radio 1 DJ guilty of trying to arrange child sex in Philippines

 Ex Radio 1 DJ Mark Page guilty of trying to arrange child sex in Philippines

-An ex-BBC Radio 1 presenter who used Skype to try and arrange sexual encounters in the Philippines, with children as young as twelve, has been found guilty at Teesside Crown Court today.
+The disgraced DJ, well known on Teesside as the match announcer at Middlesbrough FC games for 20 years until his arrest, had a lengthy career in broadcasting and set up a successful radio station for the British Army.

+He used frequent business trips to the Philippines, as well as charity work, as a cover for his perverted interest in underage sex.

-Mark Page, 62, was found guilty after trial of four counts of intentionally trying to arrange the commission of child sex offences.
+The 63-year-old divorced father-of-three was convicted of four out of five counts of arranging the commission of a child sex offence following a trial at Teesside Crown Court.

 Register for free to continue reading